classicalwow/Z.E.TBC_AllInOne_FightClasses/README.md

 -	Choose whether to use the Soul Stone

 #### Recommendations:
 The Warlock is an excellent grinder with formidable survivability.
 Stamina and Intellect are both paramount stats.
 Getting yourself a wand as soon as possible should also be your priority.
 How you set your Food/Drink threshold defines how risky the class will play.
-If you find the bot putting itself in dangerous situations too much, raise the Food/Drink threshold.
+If you find the bot putting itself in dangerous situations too often, raise the Food/Drink threshold.
 Make sure to take some time to craft your rotation using the options depending on your level, gear and spot difficulty.

 #### Recommended settings:
 Tab: Food / Drink